CLina10/CLina10.github.io/README.md

 ## About me
 I'm a 21 years old game tester/gamedesigner who enjoys to play and create different games.
 My complete life resolve around games and stories, from playing to creating and also writing.
 I hope that people enjoy my work and that I can work with a great team to entertain hardcore gamer and occasion gamer with my projects and ideas.
-My specialization lies in testing and gamedesign, where I really enjoy to create and improve new stories and games.
+I studied game design and programming at the GPB college in Berlin, Germany and now my specialization lies in testing and gamedesign, where I really enjoy to create and improve new games and stories.

 ## Projects
 This is a list of my projects.